Koreatown, Queens: News organizations

-The Korea Times, a news organization based in Seoul, carries a significant presence in the Long Island Koreatown.
+The Korea Times, a news organization based in Seoul, carries a significant presence in the neighborhood.
 All of the major New York City daily newspapers are also found ubiquitously in Koreatown, including The New York Times, Newsday, the New York Daily News, and the New York Post.

 International media exposure

 The Korean Air nut rage incident, which occurred on December 5, 2014, at John F. Kennedy International Airport in Queens, made news headlines around the world, as did the legal case begun in 2015 against Heather Cho, former executive of the chaebol, held in Queens County Court as opposed to the Seoul High Court, per the insistence of flight attendant Kim Do-hee, the plaintiff.

 Cuisine

 According to The New York Times, a "Kimchi Belt" stretches along Northern Boulevard and the Long Island Rail Road tracks, from Flushing into Nassau County.
 However, a prominent Korean food chef stated that "Queens is the closest you can come to authentic Korean food."
-The Long Island Koreatown features numerous restaurants that serve both traditional and/or regional Korean cuisine.
-As noted above, the development of this Koreatown has led to the creation of an American Meokjagolmok, or Korean Restaurant Street, around the Long Island Rail Road station in Murray Hill, Queens, exuding the ambience of Seoul itself.
+Koreatown features numerous restaurants that serve both traditional and/or regional Korean cuisine.
+As noted above, the development of this Koreatown has led to the creation of an American Meokjagolmok, or Korean Restaurant Street, around the Long Island Rail Road station in Murray Hill, Queens, exuding the ambiance of Seoul itself.
 Korean Chinese cuisine is also available in Koreatown.